strykeforce/deadeye/docs/src/README.md

 Deadeye is free and open source.
 You can find the source code on [GitHub](https://github.com/strykeforce/deadeye) and issues and feature requests can be posted on the [GitHub issue tracker](https://github.com/strykeforce/deadeye/issues).
-Deadeye relies on the our users to fix bugs and add features: if you'd like to contribute, please consider opening a [pull request](https://github.com/strykeforce/deadeye/pulls).
+Deadeye relies on our users to fix bugs and add features: if you'd like to contribute, please consider opening a [pull request](https://github.com/strykeforce/deadeye/pulls).